SunlayGGX/Storm/README.md

 - **void setColorSettingMinMaxValue(float minValue, float maxValue)**: Set the min and max values for the observed particles colour fields.
 - **void setUseColorSetting(const ColoredSetting selectedColoredSetting)**: Set the setting to display.
 - **void showCoordinateSystemAxis(const bool shouldShow)**: Display the axis coordinate system if true, hide it otherwise.
+- **void showGridVisibility(const bool shouldShow)**: Display the grid floor if true, hide it otherwise.
 - **void setUIFieldEnabled(bool enable)**: Set if we should display the UI fields (enabled to true) or hide it (enabled to false).
 - **void lockNearPlaneOnWatchedRb(unsigned int rbId)**: Set (or change) the rigid body specified by its id (rbId) to lock the near plane on.
 - **void unlockNearPlaneOnWatchedRb()**: Clear the near-plane lock to a rigid body.
 The near plane will be freed for the user to move it manually.